ergoplatform/oracle-core/oracle-pool-bootstrap/bootstrap-cli/readme.md

         }
     }

-Edit the file with your desired parameters for your oracle pool.
+Edit the file with the desired parameters for your oracle pool.

 ## Step 2a: Compile The Jar (Optional)